-The Permittee shall comply with the provisions of the December 2, 2019, Avian and Bat Protection Plan (ABPP) submitted for this project as part of the December 2, 2019, Site Permit Amendment Application, and revisions resulting from the annual audit of ABPP implementation.
-The first annual audit and revision will be filed with the Commission 14 days before the preconstruction meeting and revisions should include any updates associated with final construction plans.
+The Permittee shall comply with the provisions of the most recently filed and accepted version of the Avian and Bat Protection Plan (ABPP).
+The initial version of the ABPP submitted for this project as part of the July 17, 2019, site permit application, and all necessary revisions that occur during the permit issuance process will be incorporated into a permit version.
+The permit version of the ABPP must be filed with the Commission 14 days before the pre-construction meeting, and revision must include any updates associated with the final construction plans and site plans.

 The ABPP must address steps to be taken to identify and mitigate impacts to avian and bat species during the construction phase and the operation phase of the project.
 The ABPP shall also include formal and incidental post-construction fatality monitoring, training, wildlife handling, documentation (e.g., photographs), and reporting protocols for each phase of the project.

 The Permittee shall, by the 15th of March following each complete or partial calendar year of operation, file with the Commission an annual report detailing findings of its annual audit of ABPP practices.
 The annual report shall include summarized and raw data of bird and bat fatalities and injuries and shall include bird and bat fatality estimates for the project using agreed upon estimators from the prior calendar year.
 The annual report shall also identify any deficiencies or recommended changes in the operation of the project or in the ABPP to reduce avian and bat fatalities and shall provide a schedule for implementing the corrective or modified actions.
-The Permittee shall provide a copy of the report to the Minnesota

-Department of Natural Resources (DNR) and to the U.S. Fish and Wildlife Service (USFWS) at the time of filing with the Commission.
+The Permittee shall provide a copy of the report to the Department of Commerce - Energy Environmental Review and Analysis, Minnesota Department of Natural Resources and to the U.S. Fish and Wildlife Service (FWS) at the time of filing with the Commission.